top of page

 One of the highlights was our visit to the Trail of 100 Giants, a family-friendly loop trail that winds through a grove of massive sequoias.
 The kids loved reading the interpretive signs along the way, and we all stood in awe beneath the towering trees.
 It was a peaceful and humbling experience, reminding us of the incredible natural history of the area.

 Before heading to Joshua Tree, we also spent a relaxing afternoon at a small beach on Lake Isabella, not far from Frandy Park Campground.
 The kids splashed in the shallow water while we stretched out on blankets in the sun.
-After so many days of hiking, it felt great to slow down by the lake and enjoy the simple joy of a beach day in the mountains.
+After so many days of hiking, it felt great to slow down by the lake and enjoy the simple joy of a beach day surrounded by mountains.

 Looking back, we saw some of the most beautiful places in California, unplugged for two weeks, and made memories that I know will stick with us for a long time.